 Minneapolis–Saint Paul, Minnesota

 The first event of the summer, and the largest 1-day festival in the Midwest USA, Grand Old Day is recognized as one of the best Minnesota festivals for people of all ages and interests.
-The festival features four distinct areas of fun along Grand Avenue – the Family Fun Activities District, the Art District, the Sporting District, and the Entertainment District as well as events such as the Grand Old Day Parade that passes through all the areas.
+The festival features four distinct areas of fun along Grand Avenue – the Family Fun District, the Home & Garden District, the Sporting District, and the Entertainment District, as well as events such as the Grand Old Day Parade that passes through all the areas.

 For more information about Grand Old Day visit: